Roles And Responsibilities Of A Committee Management (Board Of Directors)

 5. Resource Identification

 Identify the resources required for the training initiatives.
 This includes financial resources for external trainers or courses, materials for workshops, and technological resources for online training.
-Ensure that the identified resources align with the budget and are readily available to support the training strategy.
+Ensure the identified resources align with the budget and are readily available to support the training strategy.

 6. Curriculum Development